 At its most basic level, a kill-switch is a simple program (or part of a program) designed specifically to monitor the connection status of a specific network adapter.

-If it detects a change in connection status (or your IP address) it uses administrator privileges to instantly kill your access to the internet.
+If it detects a change in connection status or IP address, the switch will activate and instantly kill your access to the internet.

 Kill-switches are often built into VPN software, as a safety mechanism to prevent any personally identifiable information from leaking in the event of a dropped VPN connection.